Cereal. Like cereal...

 GGA Teacher's Sheet to understand how to use the Grammar Growth Assessment

-Google Slides Stories, Quizzes, and Grammar Growth Assessment to easily share every story and assessment with your students through Google Classroom
+Google Slides Stories, Quizzes, and Grammar Growth Assessment to easily share every story and assessment with your students in the virtual setting

 Who's responsible for this?